8 Interesting Facts About Ecuador

 Panama hats are woven hats made from toquilla palm plants—plants notable for strong, durable fibers.
 The hats are made in Ecuador and originated from humble regions, despite their dashing imagine today.
 These famous woven hats were traditionally worn in Andean and coastal regions of Ecuador as far back as the mid-1600s, but as the sophisticated weaving practices gained acclaim in 18th Century.
 The Montecristi region began producing these straw-brimmed hats and shipping them to Panama on the way to the United States.
 The label on the boxes often had the shipping point for the products, which was Panama, and the rest is history.

 Bonus Fact: The rise in popularity of this hat in the U.S. is attributed by many to the Gold Rush (1848–1855)—just as Montecristi was ramping up production of the hat and shipment to the U.S., Americans were moving en masse to California, where they would work in the baking heat of the Californian sun and, obviously, needed a quality hat to keep them cool and protected.
-The traditional Ecuadorian toquilla hat is so unique that it was added to the UNESCO Intangible Cultural Heritage Lists in 2012.
+The traditional Ecuadorian toquilla hat is so unique that it was added to the UNESCO Intangible Cultural Heritage List in 2012.

 8. Rosalía Arteaga, the first female President of Ecuador, served for only two days.

 In 1996, she was installed as Vice-President after the election of Abdalá Bucaram.
 On February 6, 1997, he was removed from office by Ecuador’s Congress.
 There was a dispute about who should assume the office of the Presidency.
 Congressional leader Fabián Alarcón was sworn in on February 6, but Arteaga insisted that as VP she should have been next in line—she was then sworn into office on February 9.
-On February 11, however, Alarcón was once again sworn into office with the support of Congress and the army and Arteaga resigned.
+On February 11, however, Alarcón was once again sworn into office with the support of Congress and the army, and Arteaga resigned.
 She ran for President in 1998, but only received 3% of the vote.